Read till the end for an exclusive promo code to save on your next trip to Western Australia and beyond!

 Few places in the world are as beautiful as Hutt Lagoon, which gets its stunning hues from the high water salinity.
 It’s definitely worth a repeat visit as you’ll find that the colour changes according to season and time of day — from orange to lilac to hot pink!

-*Pro-tip: The best photo spot (with views of the entire lake) is at the parking bay down the road toward Port Gregory, a 15-min drive after the first parking point along the lake.
+The best photo spot (with views of the entire lake) is at the parking bay down the road toward Port Gregory, a 15-minute drive after the first parking point along the lake.

-These dramatic cliffs are an impressive sight on its own, but if you’re lucky, the real highlight of Island Rock are the migrating humpback whales which splash about close to shore!
+These dramatic cliffs are an impressive sight on its own, but if you’re lucky, the real highlight of Island Rock are the migrating humpback whales that splash about close to shore!

 *Pro-tip: Bring your own zoom lens or binoculars for a clear shot of the whales.